aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 **Single-Pass Deleted-Bit Algorithm:**

-**Efficient Parallel Work Distribution (Dynamic Partitioning):**
+**Dynamic Partitioning for Pruning:**

 1. Identify all children of the outgoing root except the selected child (these are the roots of unreachable subtrees).
-2. Launch a parallel pruning kernel where each worker dynamically claims work from a global atomic counter or work queue.
+2. Launch a parallel pruning kernel where each worker dynamically claims node indices from a global atomic counter or work queue.
+No static partitioning is used.
 3. Each worker performs a top-down traversal (BFS or DFS) of the subtree it claims, visiting all descendants.
 The atomic deleted bit ensures each node is only processed once, even if multiple workers reach it via different paths.
 4. For each visited node:
     - Atomically set a `deleted` bit (or field) in the node.
 If the bit was already set, skip further processing for this node (deduplication).